dwt0317/azure-docs/articles/machine-learning/how-to-debug-parallel-run-step.md

 For more information on errors in your script, there is:

-- `~/logs/user/error/`: Contains errors thrown and full stack traces errors while loading and running entry script.
+- `~/logs/user/error/`: Contains full stack traces of exceptions thrown while loading and running entry script.

 When you need a full understanding of how each node executed the score script, look at the individual process logs for each node.
 The process logs can be found in the `sys/node` folder, grouped by worker nodes: